-- (a) A casual employee is an employee who is engaged and paid as a casual employee. - (b) A casual employee's ordinary hours of work are the lesser of 38 hours per week or the hours required to be worked by the employer.
+- 11.1 A casual employee is an employee who is engaged and paid as a casual employee. - 11.2 A casual employee's ordinary hours of work are the lesser of 38 hours per week or the hours required to be worked by the employer.